-9. Personal income tax The income tax for natural persons has as a generating event the obtaining of income that generates an increase in wealth.
+9. Personal income tax

+The income tax for natural persons has as a generating event the obtaining of income that generates an increase in wealth.
 In Colombia, the income statement for natural persons is settled depending on the type of income received: income from work, fees, services, commissions, leases, interest, dividends, among other income, must be classified properly to find the taxable base to which it is applied. the corresponding rate will apply.

 The income tax rate for natural persons is progressive, the more income is generated, the higher tax is paid.
 The marginal rate starts at 19% up to 39%.

-10. Tax residence natural people For people: Tax residents of the natural persons who remain continuously or discontinuously in the country for more than one hundred eighty-three (183) calendar days, including days of entry and exit from the country, during any period of three hundred sixty-five (365) are considered. consecutive calendar days, in the understanding that, when the permanence continues or discontinues in the country falls on more than one year or taxable period, the person will be considered a resident from the second year or taxable period.
-For companies: Tax residents are considered legal entities constituted in accordance with Colombian laws and that have material means of management and administration within Colombian territory.
-A permanent establishment is understood as a fixed place of business located in the country, through which a foreign company, whether it is a corporation or any other foreign entity, or a natural person without residence in Colombia, as the case may be, carries out all or part of its activity.
-11. VAT tax The events generating VAT correspond to: a.
-The sale of movable and immovable tangible assets, with the exception of those expressly excluded. b.
-The sale or assignment of rights over intangible assets, solely associated with industrial property; c.
-The provision of services in the national territory, or from abroad, with the exception of those expressly excluded. d.
-The importation of tangible assets that have not been expressly excluded. e.
+10. Tax residence

+For people: Tax residence of the natural persons who remain continuously or discontinuously in the country for more than one hundred eighty-three (183) calendar days, including days of entry and exit from the country, during any period of three hundred sixty-five (365) are considered consecutive calendar days, in the understanding that, when the permanence continues or discontinues in the country falls on more than one year or taxable period, the person will be considered a resident from the second year or taxable period.

+For companies: Tax residents are considered to be legal entities incorporated under Colombian law and that have the material means of management and administration within Colombian territory.
+A permanent establishment is defined as a fixed place of business located in the country, through which a foreign company, whether a corporation or any other foreign entity, or a natural person without residence in Colombia, as the case may be, carries out all or part of its activity.

+11. VAT tax

+The events generating VAT correspond to:

+- a.
+The sale of movable and immovable tangible assets, with the exception of those expressly excluded. - b.
+The sale or assignment of rights over intangible assets, solely associated with industrial property. - c.
+The provision of services in the national territory, or from abroad, with the exception of those expressly excluded. - d.
+The importation of tangible assets that have not been expressly excluded. - e.
 The circulation, sale or operation of games of luck and chance, with the exception of lotteries and games of luck and chance operated exclusively over the Internet.

 The VAT regime in Colombia classifies income as taxed, exempt, excluded and not taxed, each of these incomes with different tax treatments.
 The general sales tax rate is 19%.

-12. Limitation periods As a general rule, the prescription of tax obligations in Colombia is 3 years from the filing date.
+12. Limitation periods

+As a general rule, the prescription of tax obligations in Colombia is 3 years from the filing date.
 There are some special rules where this period increases or decreases.

-13. Treaties to avoid double taxation Colombia has signed treaties to avoid double taxation with the following countries: Spain, Chile, Switzerland, Canada, India, Korea, Portugal, Czech Republic, United Kingdom, Italy, France, Japan, Ecuador, Peru, Bolivia.
-14. List of reportable jurisdictions for the 2022 period Páginas - Intercambio Internacional de Información (dian.gov.co)

-Updated June 2024 Firm: Big Group Consultores SAS Contact: Ricardo Rayo | ricardo.rayo@biggroup.co www.biggroup.co age
+Updated April 2025 Firm: Big Group Consultores SAS Contact: Ricardo Rayo | ricardo.rayo@biggroup.co www.biggroup.co